Sankamethra/ReactJS/README.md

 -  In that we can see the we get the element ID `root` which is the builtin component to include the html files.

+-  cd into the project folder and give `npm start`.

+-  It will open the `localhost:3000` browser, which includes the basic react view.

+## App component:

+-  The App component is the default component, which is created when we create the react app.

+-  In index.js file, we can view that `./App` is imported.

+-  In that `app component` is injected into the DOM and ID is get from the `root`.

 -